Untitled-1

 What Can I Do to Improve My Results Following a Metacarpal Fracture Surgery?

 Adequate nutrition is important during the healing and recovery process.
-If you smoke, reducing or eliminating tobacco use will decrease your risk of complications.
+If you smoke, reducing or eliminating tobacco use will decrease your risk of complications such as delayed healing and infection.
 Complying with the therapist’s recommendations is very important to maximize your result.
 The natural tendency of the hand after trauma is to become “stiff” and swollen.
 Dedication to a hand therapy program can be valuable in reducing the chance of complications and restoring function.

 A metacarpal fracture can be a setback, but it doesn’t have to define your hand’s future.
-Our team at Raleigh Hand to Shoulder Center specializes in guiding individuals like you through the metacarpal fracture recovery process, ensuring a swift and effective return to full hand function.
+Our team at Raleigh Hand to Shoulder Center specializes in guiding patients through the metacarpal fracture recovery process and return to function.
+Call our office today or schedule an appointment online.

 The material provided on this site is intended for general information only and does not constitute medical advice.
 This does not replace direct evaluation by a physician.